The Connection Between Photobiomodulation and Taste Sense

 The Sense of Taste: An Overview

-Taste is a complex sensory experience that involves the detection of five basic tastes: sweet, salty, sour, bitter, and umami.
+Taste is a complex sensory experience that involves detecting five basic tastes: sweet, salty, sour, bitter, and umami.
 These tastes are detected by taste buds located on the tongue and other parts of the oral cavity.
-Taste perception is not only crucial for enjoying food but also plays a vital role in nutrition and overall health.
+Taste perception is essential for enjoying food and plays an important role in overall well-being and nutrition.

 Conclusion